praxis-app/praxis/README.md

 11. To test out roles and permissions features, navigate to http://localhost:3000/roles
 12. Enable pre-commit hook with Husky: `npx husky install && npx husky add .husky/pre-commit "yarn lint-staged"`

 The default database is PostgreSQL.
+Instructions for deploying to production are coming soon.

 ## Tools to get Involved and Collaborate

-- Discord: https://discord.gg/CAHb3AhQat, or message me at **forrest#2807**
+- Discord: message me at **forrest#2807**
 - Notion: https://www.notion.so/praxis-74cb6558cc6f4470a967d95fad039303

 ## Contributions